smagnani96/eBPF_TrafficAnalyzer/README.md

 # eBPF_TrafficAnalyzer

-Simple eBPF C program to analyze some packets' feature in order to detect (and possibly prevent) a possible ongoing network attack.
+eBPF C programs to analyze some packets' feature in order to detect (and possibly prevent) a possible ongoing network attack.

 Highly recommended to be used within the [Polycube](https://github.com/polycube-network/polycube) framework.

-## How it works
+## DDos detection

-This section covers the main feature of this project, the [feature\_extractor.c](./src/feature_extractor.c) program.
+This section covers the [ddos_detection/feature\_extractor.c](./src/ddos_detection/feature_extractor.c) program related to DDos detection.

-Two parameters are vital:
+The following parameters are vital:

 * *N_SESSION*, the number of max TCP session tracked
 * *N_PACKET_PER_SESSION*, the number of packet from the same TCP session